guy-murphy/inversion-dev/Inversion.Process/api.md

 * `ev`: The event to consult.

 **returns:**
-Returns true if the  [Inversion.Process.IEvent.Message](P-Inversion.Process.IEvent.Message) is the same as the  [Inversion.Process.Behaviour.ProcessBehaviour.Message](P-Inversion.Process.Behaviour.ProcessBehaviour.Message)
+Returns true if the  [Inversion.Process.IEvent.Message](P-Inversion.Process.IEvent.Message) is the same as the  [Inversion.Process.Behaviour.ProcessBehaviour.RespondsTo](P-Inversion.Process.Behaviour.ProcessBehaviour.RespondsTo)

 #### Remarks
 The intent is to override for bespoke conditions.

-### `:Inversion.Process.Behaviour.ProcessBehaviour.Condition(Inversion.Process.IEvent,Inversion.Process.ProcessContext)`
+### `:Inversion.Process.Behaviour.ProcessBehaviour.Condition(Inversion.Process.IEvent,Inversion.Process.IProcessContext)`
 Determines if the event specifies the behaviour by name.

 * `ev`: The event to consult.